Josef-Friedrich/audiorename/README.rst

                             Format string for a soundtrack audio file.
 Use metadata fields and functions to build the format string.
+      --no-soundtrack       Do not use the format string for soundtracks.
+Use instead the default format string.
       --format-classical FORMAT_STRING
                             Format string for classical audio file.
 Use metadata fields and functions to build the format string.